meetMADS/Medical-Imaging-From-Pixels-to-Patterns-Soc-26/slides/SLIDES_INDEX.md

 ## Attribution / re-distribution

 These decks are bundled for the use of mentees on this Summer-of-Code project.
 Do not redistribute outside this project.
-The course is openly documented at the CS-736 page; if mentees want the most current version of the decks, point them to the official IIT Bombay course page rather than passing the PDFs around.